 Everyone is looking for the cheapest, easiest and most effective way to redesign their stage for maximum impact.
-It has become part of our church cultural expectation, and has even made it’s way into some job descriptions.
+It has become part of our church cultural expectation and has even made its way into some job descriptions.
 In our pursuit of creativity, balanced by our realties of budget, we’ve explored coroplast, bubble wrap, skids, crumpled screens and painted twigs among a dozen other ideas we’ve seen on sites like churchstagedesignideas.com.
 Now throw a couple of LED lights on them and – voilá – you’ve created a new backdrop for your stage.

 It’s that easy…right?

 Well, maybe not that easy.
-But I do like introducing new stage designs and looks to our church on a regular basis.
+But I do like introducing new stage designs and looks at our church on a regular basis.
 Beyond the cultural expectation and even the desire to be relevant, there are three reasons why I believe designing and redesigning your stage on a regular basis are important.

-- It gives people an opportunity to get involved.
+- It gives people the opportunity to get involved.
 There are always some people in your church who love to serve behind the scenes; creating, crafting, cleaning and curating ideas to serve the vision of your local church.

 - It gives your church a sense of life.
 Healthy things grow, which means healthy things change.
-If the stage never changes, looks beat up, feels old and tired and has lost it’s life, subconsciously, people make that connection to the state of the church as a whole-right or wrong-it’s their perspective.
+If the stage never changes, looks beat up, feels old and tired and has lost its life, subconsciously, people make that connection to the state of the church as a whole-right or wrong-it’s their perspective.

-- It helps keep the culture of change in the forefront of your church.
+- It helps keep the culture of change at the forefront of your church.
 When the time comes to introduce a change that has a significant impact, the people in your church have, at a very base level, gotten used to the concept of change.

 So with that understanding, let me offer you three simple and FREE ways you can redesign your stage today.3 Simple + Free Ways to Redesign Your Stage Click To Tweet